Celebrate World Water Day!

 Water is essential to life.
 It supports billions upon billions of living things, sustains vital ecosystem functions, provides habitat for hundreds of thousands of species of aquatic flora and fauna, and offers unparalleled recreational opportunities for those of us looking to connect with nature.

 Today, people in every part of the world are taking part in the international celebration of World Water Day, and we think you should too!
-The theme of this year’s World Water Day is Water and Jobs, with the slogan of ‘Better Water.
-Better Jobs’.
-Be sure to check out the official website to learn about how water and jobs can largely transform peoples lives and how nearly all jobs have a connection with water.
-You also can learn about how these two topics deeper connect and how enough quantity and quality of water can change workers’ lives and livelihoods.
+The theme of this year’s World Water Day is wastewater with the slogan “Why waste water?”.
+Be sure to check out the official website to learn about wastewater and how we can reduce and reduce it in our homes.

 In Canada, we’ve extended the celebration of World Water Day to an entire week of water learning and water loving.
 People across the country are organizing events of all kinds to bring people together to share their stories, to increase awareness and to help people understand the true value of water.
 Check out the Canada Water Week website for event listings – with so many things being planned, there’s bound to be an event in your area!

 If you’re curious to know just how much water you use, try out the Water Use Calculator, or go on over to the Water Footprint Network’s Water Footprint Calculator.
 We also have a few ways that you can reduce your water intake throughout your home in some tips below.

 - When planting a garden or landscaping a lawn, be sure to plant native trees and bushes.
 They’re naturally adapted to your specific climate, and are much less dependent on constant watering to survive and flourish.